Promoting British Values

 We invest a lot of time in creating a positive culture in our school.
 This creates a safe

 environment where children can make sensible choices.
 We offer a range of clubs which pupils have the freedom to choose from, based on their interests.
 Through our E-Safety, RE and PSHE sessions, we educate children on their rights and personal freedoms as well as supporting them in recognising how to exercise these freedoms safely.

 Mutual respect is at the core of our school life.
 Understanding and appreciation of the range of different cultures within school and further afield as an essential element of their preparation for life in modern Britain.
 We cover this through our Theme The Spirit of Christmas.
 “The Spirit of Christmas” focuses on traditions and customs in different countries, particularly those associated with Christmas.
 The focus is around geography and history elements, which will also develop pupils’ inter-cultural understanding and develop mutual respect for other cultures.
 We also address this value through Guildford's R.E. curriculum.

 Tolerance of those of different faiths and beliefs:

 St John's C of E Primary School promotes tolerance of all people.
-Within RE and assemblies we share a respect and celebrate many religions and cultures.
+Within RE, our Principle of Diversity and assemblies we share a respect and celebrate many religions and cultures.
 Through our RE curriculum all major religions are studied and respected, including through visitors and visiting places of worship where possible.
 We strongly believe that tolerance is gained through knowledge and understanding.
 Through our curriculum and the routines of our daily school life, we strive to demonstrate tolerance and help children to become knowledgeable and understanding citizens who can build a better Britain for the future.